United in doing God's work

-Pastor Johnson is the mission developer for Iglesia Luterana La Vela, a Spanish-speaking mission start in Greensboro, N.C.
+Kristina is the pastor mission developer for Iglesia Luterana La Vela, a Spanish-speaking mission start in Greensboro, N.C.

-Getting a new congregation on its feet is an exhausting undertaking, Pastor Johnson notes.
+Getting a new congregation on its feet is an exhausting undertaking, Kristina notes.

-But the moment Pastor Johnson saw what was in the box and read the note tucked inside, those feelings were replaced by a lump in her throat and a "tinge of love" in her heart.
+But the moment Kristina saw what was in the box and read the note tucked inside, those feelings were replaced by a lump in her throat and a "tinge of love" in her heart.

 La Vela is one of 24 ELCA mission starts that received a communion vessel set commissioned for and used in worship at the 2009 ELCA Churchwide Assembly.

-The churchwide assembly is the ELCA's highest legislative authority and meets biennially.
+The churchwide assembly is the highest legislative authority of the ELCA churchwide organization and meets bi-annually.

-"Every piece has an interesting story behind it," notes the Rev. Robert Schaefer, executive director, ELCA Worship and Liturgical Resources.
+"Every piece has an interesting story behind it," notes Robert Schaefer, who directs Worship and Liturgical Resources for the ELCA.

 The colorful basket liner, for example, was woven by women in San Marcos La Laguna, Guatemala, for MayaWorks, a collaboration of women from Guatemala and North America.
 Their mission is to empower Maya women to end their cycle of poverty and improve their lives.

-"When we [at La Vela] learned about the faraway places these gifts came from, we felt like God was working through all channels of the world to embrace this little tiny mission," Pastor Johnson says.
-"It was like God was saying, 'You can do this.'
+"When we at La Vela learned about the faraway places these gifts came from, we felt like God was working through all channels of the world to embrace this little tiny mission," Kristina says.
+"It was like God was saying, 'You can do this.' "

-"I felt not only a sense of appreciation for the gift hands and hearts that had made these very materials — so clearly made one at a time, each one unique — but a sense of gratitude for our church, the ELCA, and the people who remembered us here in mission starts."
+"I felt not only a sense of appreciation for the gift of hands and hearts that had made these very materials -- so clearly made one at a time, each one unique -- but a sense of gratitude for our church, the ELCA, and the people who remembered us here in mission starts."

 La Vela is associated with La Vela Latino Center for Spiritual Care, a nonprofit that reaches out to Latino immigrants in crisis.
 This is a critical ministry in North Carolina, the state with the fastest growing Latino population in the country.